ashuaru/SPARQL-result-set-visualization/README.md

 ![Lollipop chart](/client/images/lollipop.PNG)

  This lollipop chart describes the visualized result of submitted and accepted papers of each series in computer science research communities.

  ![Donut chart](/client/images/Donut.PNG)

+ Donut chart describes the visualized results of eight fields in computer science research communities.
  # Workflow of VizResu
  ![Workflow](/client/images/UI.PNG)